jpreardon/good-morning-display/WORKLOG.md

 ## Notes

+### 2021-03-05

+Took a look at the settings code.
+It looks pretty good.
+I think I can call that little refactoring "done" for now.

+- Add a few semis to the utils.js. #28

 ### 2021-03-04

 - Add load bike information into main form load function.
 I'm not really sure if this is an improvement or not. #28